anuuyu/starred/README.md

 ## PHP

+- [jenssegers/date](https://github.com/jenssegers/date) - 🗓 A library to help you work with dates in multiple languages, based on Carbon.
 - [bagisto/bagisto](https://github.com/bagisto/bagisto) - An easy to use, free and open source laravel eCommerce platform to build your online shop in no time.
 - [khatabwedaa/blade-css-icons](https://github.com/khatabwedaa/blade-css-icons) - 🎋🎒 A package to easily make use of Css.gg 700+ Icons in your Laravel Blade views.
 - [roots/bedrock](https://github.com/roots/bedrock) - WordPress boilerplate with Composer, easier configuration, and an improved folder structure
-- [wordplate/wordplate](https://github.com/wordplate/wordplate) - WordPlate is a wrapper around WordPress.
+- [vinkla/wordplate](https://github.com/vinkla/wordplate) - WordPlate is a boilerplate.
 It's like building any other WordPress website with themes and plugins.
 Just with sprinkles on top.
 - [imranhsayed/aquila](https://github.com/imranhsayed/aquila) - 🎨  An Advanced WordPress theme
 - [nafiesl/free-pmo](https://github.com/nafiesl/free-pmo) - Project management software for freelancers or agencies, built with Laravel.
 - [spatie/browsershot](https://github.com/spatie/browsershot) - Convert HTML to an image, PDF or string